Types of flooding in Dorset

 The Environment Agency has responsibility for management of all sources of flooding and coastal erosion across the UK, this is called a strategic overview.

-The Agency also has the day to day responsibility for managing the risk of flooding from
+The Environment Agency also has the day to day responsibility for managing the risk of flooding from

 - main rivers